Do you know your bouldering from your belays? Your rock over from your dyno?

 “We re-set all of our walls and bouldering areas on a constant rotation, and combined with the sheer size of our climbing centres, this means that you can climb as much as you like and never get bored or reach the limit of your climbing ambition.
 But most importantly you’ll always get a warm welcome at Craggy.”

-Boulder Brighton, as you might expect from the name, is Brighton’s premier climbing wall dedicated entirely to bouldering.
+Boulder Brighton, as you might expect from the name, is Brighton’s premier bouldering wall dedicated entirely to bouldering.
 This place cares about one thing and one thing only: facilitating the best climbing experience for their enthusiastic community.
 With this in mind, they run an extensive program of adult training sessions, kids’ classes, as well as a healthy timetable of competitions for the more serious athletes.

 Because of their love of what they call “climbing in its purest form,” Boulder Brighton have built a venue over 1,000 sq. metres in size, with over 250 regularly reset problems for climbers of all abilities.
 Rest assured, regardless of what you want to get out of bouldering, Boulder Brighton will have you covered.

-They told us, “At the end of the day, a climbing centre is only as good as the routes on the walls.
+“At the end of the day, a climbing centre is only as good as the routes on the walls.
 We know this at Boulder Brighton, and we spend huge amounts of time and money trying to get the best climbs that we possibly can.
 We set a chunk of new routes at least once a week, often two or three times, we buy fancy new holds whenever we see something new and exciting on the market, and we make sure that we have a good variety of route-setters setting in different styles, whether they’re in-house staff of visiting guest setters.

 “But all of this would be worthless if it weren’t for our amazing community of staff and climbers – bouldering is always a friendly sport, but we think we’ve got a pretty special bunch of people down here in Brighton.
 There’s lots of space around the walls to sit, chat, and plot how to take down your latest project, and that means that talking to people you’ve never met before becomes completely normal and happens every day.
 Whatever grade you’re climbing, you’ll find plenty of help available.”

 Proud of their status as Essex’s only dedicated bouldering gym, Colchester Climbing Project is all about improving people’s health through this fun and community-driven sport.
-As such, they have all the facilities you might expect from a top-quality bouldering centre, including kit hire, a dedicated shop, over 150 climbs and problems at any one time, and a training area including a moon board.
+As such, they have all the facilities you might expect from a top-quality bouldering wall, including kit hire, a dedicated shop, over 150 climbs and problems at any one time, and a training area including a moon board.
 They also have some pretty neat extras for more adventurous climbers, including a 7m tunnel and caving area.

 While the team has decades of bouldering experience shared between them, above all else they value their open and welcoming nature.
 This extends from offering climbing advice to new members, and the diverse range of routes set around the centre making climbing available to everyone.